In the final installment in our series of blogs on the Fundamentals of Phishing we will explore how to prevent phishing attacks.

 Assess | Command & Control | Extraction |

-- Deceive: the criminal needs to trick the user into following their call to action
+- Deceive: Trick the user into following their call to action

-- Click: the customer clicks on the phishing site and attempts to load it in their browser
+- Click: Get customer to click on the phishing site and attempt to load it in their browser

-- Surrender: the user needs to input their data to the phishing site, surrendering it to the criminals
+- Surrender: Spur user to input their data or their credentials to the phishing site, surrendering it to the criminals

-- Extract: the phishing site needs to transmit the stolen credential or other information to the criminal
+- Extract: Transmit the stolen credential or other information to the criminal

-- Act: the criminal, or one of their agents, needs to log on to the account in question and transfer money, use the stolen card number online or in person, or place an order to perpetrate the final fraud.
+- Act: Log on to the account in question and transfer money, use the stolen card number online or in person, or place an order to perpetrate the final fraud.

 The key point to note is that many security solutions aim to stop criminals later in the chain, such as at the Click, Surrender and Extract stages.
 But the earlier in the kill chain that controls can be inserted, the better the chance that organizations have of preventing their customers from being phished.